Renée van Oploo

 BIO

-I am a Dutch artist whose practice combines making and thinking.
-Through installations, essays, and collaborative projects, I explore how art can open space for ethical reflection and collective experience.
-Alongside my practice I teach at St. Joost School of Art & Design and conduct research at the Centre of Applied Research for Art, Design and Technology (CARADT).
-I am also part of YAFF, an artists’ collective.
+As a visual artist I bring together practice and reflection, using installations, essays, workshops and collaborative projects to question how art might create space for shared experience and ethical thought.
+Alongside my practice I teach at St. Joost School of Art & Design and conduct research at the Centre of Applied Research for Art, Design and Technology (CARADT), and I work collectively as part of YAFF.
 Installations & artworks

 Living Statistics #7